aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdfa-to-pdf/_index.md

 type: docs
 weight: 10
 url: /net/convert-pdfa-to-pdf/
+description: To convert PDF/A to PDF you should remove restrictions from the original document.
+Aspose.PDF for .NET allows you to solve this problem easly and simply.
 ---

 # Convert PDF/A to PDF

 Convert PDF/A document to PDF means removing PDF/A restriction from the original document.
 Class `Document` has method `RemovePdfaCompliance(..)` to remove